Are There Sharks in Phuket? Are they dangerous?

 They are the largest fish in the sea and can grow to 18 metres in length.
 The largest ever recorded was 18.8 metres long.

 They are not common in Phuket however they are not rare either, there is a chance (a very slim chance our instructor’s average would be around 1/1,000 dives, and took Darren 14 years to see his first).
-They have a habit of turning up at any of the dive sites however seem to be more prevalent on the liveaboard adventures and particularly at Richelieu Rock.
+They have a habit of turning up at any of the dive sites however seem to be more prevalent on Similan Islands Liveaboard adventures and particularly at Richelieu Rock.

 Generally considered harmless.
-However, there have been a few cases of whale sharks ramming sportfishing boats, possibly after being provoked.
-Usually, the sharks are more at risk of being struck accidentally by vessels whilst basking or feeding on the surface.
+However, there have been a few unconfirmed cases of whale sharks ramming sportfishing boats, possibly after being provoked (or more likely the boats accidentally hitting the whale shark).
+Usually, the sharks are more at risk of being struck accidentally by vessels whilst basking in the sun or feeding on the surface.

 White Tip Reef Shark

 Quite a rare find by scuba divers in Phuket although they are out there.
-Most common sighting are on the liveaboard adventures, particularly Koh Bon.
+The most common sightings are on the Similan Island liveaboard adventures, particularly Koh Bon.

 This shark rarely shows aggression.
 The shark has a naturally placid nature.